 “If someone withdraws in a state of depression, don’t take it personally.
 A person with depression often feels a lot of guilt for things like not being able to socialize or meet their normal obligations to friends and family,” Dr. Jones said.
 “People do not choose their illnesses.”
 Genetics, stress, loss of a loved one, and factors like a history of trauma or other medical conditions such as heart attack can contribute to depression, and recovery is a process.

-Don’t be surprised if you have a friend or family member or friend who is struggling with depression.
+Don’t be surprised if you have a friend or family member who is struggling with depression.
 It’s a common condition.
 The National Institute of Mental Health estimates about 21 million people in the U.S. had at least one episode of depression in 2020.
 And the rate of depression is rising in adolescents.

 What are some things you shouldn’t say to someone with depression?